How to Hold a Golf Club: The Basics of Grip, Stance and Swing

 When you are putting, your fingers should be pointing slightly away from the target on a diagonal angle.
 What this technique does is that it helps to generate a more powerful putting stroke and also helps you ensure that the ball doesn’t go sailing past the hole.

-This might seem like a trivial distinction, but it can make all of the difference in how good your game will be when you are on the course.
+This might seem like a trivial distinction, but it can make all of the difference to your game.

 Tip: You should grip down on the club firmly enough that it doesn’t wiggle in your hand but not so tightly that it’s uncomfortable.
 Pinching or choking up with one hand (or both if you’re left-handed) is a common mistake, as this just adds more tension to an already difficult task.